 Name terminal tabs automatically based on the commands that you run.

-Show tool window icons on hover in the new UI
+Always show tool window header icons in the new UI

-By default, the icons in tool window headers (for example, and ) are displayed only when you hover the mouse over a tool window or when a tool window is in focus.
+By default, the icons in tool window headers (for example, and ) are displayed only when you hover over a tool window or when a tool window is in focus.

 Disable the option to display tool window header icons all the time.